Rauglothgor/anitgravity-live-preview/README.md

-# Obsidian Live Preview for Google Antigravity
+# Antigravity Live Preview

-A **true Obsidian-style inline markdown live preview** extension for Google Antigravity IDE.
+A true **Obsidian-style inline markdown live preview** extension for Google Antigravity IDE.
 No split panels, no distractions—just clean, formatted markdown that hides syntax and renders inline as you type.

 ## Features